-10Madhavan (2000) summarizes the extensive literature on the effects of different trading mechanisms on liquidity provision, and Gorton and Winton (2003) summarize the extensive literature on the role of banks.
+10Madhavan (2000) summarizes the extensive literature on the effects of different trading mechanisms on liquidity provision.
+Gorton and Winton (2003) summarize the extensive literature on the role of banks.
 Many other papers focus on the role of an intermediary.
-For example: Brusco and Jackson (1999) show how a market maker can economize on the fixed costs of trading across periods.
-Carlin (2005) shows how an intermediary can enhance trade efficiency by becoming an uninformed broker between a buyer and a seller, who both have private information.
-Rubinstein and Wolinsky (1987) show how middlemen can reduce search costs.
+For example, Brusco and Jackson (1999) show how a market maker can economize on the fixed costs of trading across periods; and Rubinstein and Wolinsky (1987) show how middlemen can reduce search costs.